tjstoll/tjstoll.github.io/README.md

-# work-flow
+# tjstoll
-A gulp project that creates a very simple and convenient way to work.
+My very own website.
+This is where I expirement and document all the changes to the site.